 RAW Book (Reading and Writing)

-Your RAW book is a culmination of daily writing, reflection, and notes in class.
+Your RAW book is a culmination of daily writing, grammar and vocabulary tools, and notes in class.
 It will include three sections: Writing, Tools (Grammar, Vocabulary, etc.), and Notes.
 As this is a culminating assignment, the grade you earn will strongly impact your average and will not be scored until the end of the grading period.
 Any entries you miss due to an absence must be made up prior to the due date.
 Your RAW book should remain in class.

 Individual Help